betaflight/betaflight.com/docs/wiki/boards/archive/SINGULARITY.md

 Posted by mixblast:
 I can also confirm that this fixed motors not spinning on 3.1.6 on my Singularity.
 Apparently it will be fixed in the next betaflight revision https://github.com/betaflight/betaflight/pull/2530

-I have also submitted a pull request which lets us use Dshot on this target (not for motors 5-6 though).
+I have also submitted a pull request which lets us use DShot on this target (not for motors 5-6 though).
 So hopefully that will also be included in 3.2.0 https://github.com/betaflight/betaflight/pull/2657